DaveL17/Plex_Webhooks/README.md

 ![trigger_config.png](img%2Ftrigger_config.png)

 #### Automations
-For example, you can dim the lights and set a thermostat when you play a movie, and bring the lights back up when you pause or stop.
+Once you've configured your triggers, you can use them to dim the lights and set a thermostat when you play a movie, and bring the lights back up when you pause or stop the movie.

 > [!Note]
 > Not all Plex media selections generate webhook events.
-For example, "Movies & Shows on Plex" do not generate webhook calls.
+For example, "Movies & Shows on Plex" does not generate a
+> webhook call.
 This is due to Plex and not due to the plugin.

-> [!Warning]
-> As of now, Plex webhooks are tied to a Plex account.
-Therefore, any players tied to the account will trigger the webhook payload to be sent.
-You should be very mindful of the types of automation you trigger with this plugin!

 [current as of Indigo 2023.2 and Plex Version 4.125.1]